ZoomRx/lime-survey-exp-manager/README.md

 ## Dependencies
   The Expression Manager has the following dependencies, which will be automatically installed when you install the module:

-  events: Node's event emitter for all engines.
+  **events**: Node's event emitter for all engines.

+  **acorn-loose**: This parser will parse any text into an ESTree syntax tree that is a reasonable approximation of what it might mean as a JavaScript program.

+  **acorn-walk**: An abstract syntax tree walker for the ESTree format.

 ## License
   This project is licensed under the MIT License - see the LICENSE file for details.